mansuf/mangadex-downloader/docs/cli_usage/advanced.md

 ## Enable compression for epub and cbz formats

-By default, the application didn't enable compression for cbz and epub formats.
+By default, the application doest't enable compression for cbz and epub formats.
-In order to enable compression you must use 2 environment variables
+In order to enable compression you must set two environment variables

 ```sh
 # For Linux / Mac OS